mschmulen/connecting-sencha-extjs-node/README.md

     }
 ```

-####Configuring the Secha Controller
+####Configuring the Sencha Controller

 `/public/app/controller/ProductController.js` will facilitate the configuration of our View representations with our Model and Store components.

-Overview of the controller: -
+@mschmulen TODO Overview of the controller: -

-The full ProductController.js file can be found [here](/strongloop-server/public/app/controller/ProductController.j)
+Replace the template code that was created earlier with this [ProductController.js file](/strongloop-server/public/app/controller/ProductController.j)

 ####Updating Application.js

-Finally update the main Sencha Application.js located at ```/public/Application.js``` file to include the view and controller dependencies.
+Finally update the main Sencha Application.js located at ```/public/Application.js``` file to include the dependencies and initialize our VTypes for the new record form.

 ```
 requires: [